-Here we are 96 years later, and the Stair Lift has gone through some fantastic improvements!
-The chair no longer is wood that offers splinters, but comes with sturdy and comfortable upholstery, arm rests, a footrest and of course a seat belt for safety!
+Here we are 96 years later, and the stair lift has gone through some fantastic improvements!
+The chair no longer is wood that offers splinters.
+Instead it comes with sturdy and comfortable upholstery, arm rests, a footrest and of course a seat belt for safety!
 The speed is fast enough to feel like you’re getting somewhere, but slow enough so your hair isn’t blowing in the wind!
-See Various Stair Lifts Here

 Why are People Buying Stair Lifts?

-Folks don’t usually wake up one day and say “I think I’ll run to the mall and buy a stair lift” – a mall is not the place to shop for this type of mobility solution!
+Folks don’t usually wake up one day and say about choosing stair lifts, “I think I’ll run to the mall and buy a stair lift.”
+A mall is not the place to shop for this type of mobility solution!
 They generally have come to the realization that their health and safety is worthy of this home modification.

 Some individuals may have been battling a progressive disease such as ALS, MS, COPD, Parkinson’s or Alzheimer’s.
-Others may be a dialysis patient or have come home from surgery and don’t want to live in the living room but would like to still access the upper levels of their house.
-The third group who seek out Stair Lifts have a sense that the aging process may start to inhibit their mobility.
-No matter which group you may be in if any, it’s good to know there are showrooms available to try out various Stair Lift solutions!
+Others may be a dialysis patient or have come home from surgery and don’t want to live in the living room.
+However, they would like to still access the upper levels of their house.
+The third group who seek out stair lifts have a sense that the aging process may start to inhibit their mobility.
+No matter which group you may be in if any, it’s good to know there are showrooms available to try out various stair lift solutions!